-Kennerly’s fine art photographic prints has been exhibited and collected by museums, corporate entities and individuals around the world.
+Kennerly’s fine art photographic prints have been exhibited and collected by museums, corporate entities and individuals around the world.
 Exhibitions include The Smithsonian Institution, The Annenberg Space for Photography, The Portland Art Museum, Houston Center for Photography, Savannah College of Art and Design in Lacoste France, The University of Southern California, The University of Texas, and a career retrospective at Visa Pour L’Image in Perpignan, France.
 His work from Vietnam was featured in the War/Photography: Images of Armed Conflict and Its Aftermath, curated by Anne Wilkes Tucker for the Houston Museum of Fine Arts, and Kennerly was featured in the original short documentary, The War Photographers produced as a companion to the exhibit by the Annenberg Space for Photography.
 Kennerly prints have been collected by the Library of Congress, National Portrait Gallery, Smithsonian and more, including corporations, hotels, restaurants and individuals.

 Kennerly is on the Board of Trustees of the Gerald R. Ford Foundation.
 He is a member of the board of directors of the Eddie Adams Workshop and Creative Visions Foundation.
 In 2014, Youngstown State University in Youngstown, Ohio established the David Hume Kennerly endowed scholarship for students of the visual arts.

 Kennerly Overview: click to view

-- Winner of the Pulitzer Prize in Journalism for Feature Photography, 1972
+Winner of the Pulitzer Prize in Journalism for Feature Photography, 1972

 Personal photographer to President Gerald R. Ford, 1974-1977

 Contributing editor, NEWSWEEK Magazine, 1995-2005

 Contract photographer, TIME Magazine, 1973-74, 1977-89

 Contributing photographer, LIFE Magazine, 1972

 Contributing photographer, GEORGE Magazine, 1996-97

 Contributing correspondent, ABC's GOOD MORNING AMERICA SUNDAY, 1996

 Contributor, NBC’s The Today Show, 2005-06

 Contributing editor, POLITICO 2015

-- Producer, THE PRESIDENTS’ GATEKEEPERS, Discovery Channel, 2013
+Producer, THE PRESIDENTS’ GATEKEEPERS, Discovery Channel, 2013

 Executive Producer, SPYMASTERS, CBS and Showtime, 2016

 Executive Producer, PROFILES FROM THE FRONT LINES, ABC reality series based on military personnel fighting in America’s war against terrorism, 2002

 Executive Producer and Writer, SHOOTER, NBC two-hour pilot based on his book about Vietnam combat photographers, 1986

 Executive Producer, THE TAKING OF FLIGHT 847, NBC Movie of the Week, 1986

 Staff photographer, United Press International, 1967-72

 Staff photographer, The Oregonian, 1967

 Staff photographer, The Oregon Journal, 1966-67

 Books: click to view

-- DAVID HUME KENNERLY ON THE iPHONE, Goff Books, 2014
+DAVID HUME KENNERLY ON THE iPHONE, Goff Books, 2014

 BARACK OBAMA; THE OFFICIAL INAUGURAL BOOK, (Producer) Five Ties Publishing, 2009

 EXRAORDINARY CIRCUMSTANCES: The Presidency of Gerald R Ford, University of Texas Dolph Briscoe Center for American Hostory, 2007

 PHOTO DU JOUR: A Picture-A-Day Journey through the First Year of the New Millennium, University of Texas Press, 2002.

 SEIN OFF: The Final Days of Seinfeld, HarperCollins, 1998

 PHOTO OP: A Pulitzer Prize Winning Photographer Covers Events That Shaped Our Times, University of Texas Press, 1995

 SHOOTER, Newsweek Books, 1979

 Selected Awards: click to view

-- Pulitzer Prize in Journalism for Feature Photography
+Pulitzer Prize in Journalism for Feature Photography

-- Lucie Masters of Photography Award for Achievement in Photojournalism
+Lucie Masters of Photography Award for Achievement in Photojournalism

-- Overseas Press Club’s Olivier Rebbot Award for Best Photographic Reporting from Abroad
+Overseas Press Club’s Olivier Rebbot Award for Best Photographic Reporting from Abroad

-- White House Press Photographer's first place for Best Campaign Coverage
+White House Press Photographer's first place for Best Campaign Coverage

 World Press Photo contest two first place prizes for Cambodian coverage

-- National Press Photographers’ contest first prize
+National Press Photographers’ contest first prize

-- Honorary Doctorate, Lake Erie College
+Honorary Doctorate, Lake Erie College

 American Photo Magazine’s Best Photo books for PHOTO DU JOUR

-- Named one of the Most 100 Most Important People in Photography” by American Photo Magazine Named one of the top 50 journalists by WASHINGTONIAN Magazine, the only photographer on the list.
+Named one of the Most 100 Most Important People in Photography” by American Photo Magazine Named one of the top 50 journalists by WASHINGTONIAN Magazine, the only photographer on the list.

 President's Award for Excellence in Journalism, Greater Los Angeles Press Club

-- Primetime Emmy nomination for Outstanding Drama as Executive Producer of NBC’s THE TAKING OF FLIGHT 847: THE ULI DERICKSON STORY
+Primetime Emmy nomination for Outstanding Drama as Executive Producer of NBC’s THE TAKING OF FLIGHT 847: THE ULI DERICKSON STORY

 Exhibitions: click to view

-- Visa Pour L'Image, Perpignan, France - Retrospective
+Visa Pour L'Image, Perpignan, France - Retrospective

-- Houston Center for Photography - Retrospective
+Houston Center for Photography - Retrospective

-- Smithsonian Institution’s Arts and Industries Building– Photo Op
+Smithsonian Institution’s Arts and Industries Building– Photo Op

-- New York Historical Society - Retrospective
+New York Historical Society - Retrospective

-- Savannah College of Art and Design in Lacoste France - Retrospective
+Savannah College of Art and Design in Lacoste France - Retrospective

-- University of Southern California, Annenberg School for Journalism
+University of Southern California, Annenberg School for Journalism

-- University of Texas– Retrospective & Photo Op
+University of Texas– Retrospective & Photo Op

 Portland Museum of Art - Retrospective

-- US Capitol, Cannon Building Rotunda
+US Capitol, Cannon Building Rotunda

-- Fine art photography exhibitions at private galleries, Photo Expo, Photo LA, SF & Miami.
+Fine art photography exhibitions at private galleries, Photo Expo, Photo LA, SF & Miami.

 Vietnam photography featured in War/Photography: Images of Armed Conflict and Its Aftermath, curated by Anne Wilkes Tucker for the Houston Museum of Fine Arts

 Keynote and Speaking: click to view

-- Moderator – Moderated World Press Photo conversation among award winners, Newseum’s panel discussion on Vietnam, University of Southern California Annenberg School for Communication, White House Photographers lectures at the LBJ Library, The Gerald R. Ford Library and Museum, etc.
+Moderator – Moderated World Press Photo conversation among award winners, Newseum’s panel discussion on Vietnam, University of Southern California Annenberg School for Communication, White House Photographers lectures at the LBJ Library, The Gerald R. Ford Library and Museum, etc.

-- Keynote speaker - Frequent appearances, including Commencement Speech at Lake Erie College, Bank of America’s International Board of Advisors, Student Leaders Summit and, Board of Directors, Eddie Adams Workshop ,International Center for Photography, Gerald R. Ford Museum, Home of the Free Student Photojournalism Project, CEO Summit.
+Keynote speaker - Frequent appearances, including Commencement Speech at Lake Erie College, Bank of America’s International Board of Advisors, Student Leaders Summit and, Board of Directors, Eddie Adams Workshop ,International Center for Photography, Gerald R. Ford Museum, Home of the Free Student Photojournalism Project, CEO Summit.

-- Guest lecturer – Stanford University, The University of Southern California Annenberg School for Communication, Harvard’s Kennedy School, Savannah College of Art and Design: Savannah, Lacoste France,and Hong Kong, Brooks Institute, Santa Barbara, CA. Syracuse University, Eddie Adams Workshop, Photo Fusion Workshop.
+Guest lecturer – Stanford University, The University of Southern California Annenberg School for Communication, Harvard’s Kennedy School, Savannah College of Art and Design: Savannah, Lacoste France,and Hong Kong, Brooks Institute, Santa Barbara, CA. Syracuse University, Eddie Adams Workshop, Photo Fusion Workshop.

-- Guest speaker – Canon Explorer of Light presenter at numerous venues across America ongoing.
+Guest speaker – Canon Explorer of Light presenter at numerous venues across America ongoing.
 Annenberg Space for Photography, The Entertainment Gathering, Monterey, Aspen Ideas Festival Featured Speaker, TedX Bend, Sea Island Creativity Conference.